 OET Nursing Speaking: Role Plays, Samples & Practice

-Prepare for the OET nursing speaking test with two timed role plays, 3-minute prep, and patient-friendly communication aligned to the official assessment criteria.
+Prepare for the OET nursing speaking test with two timed role plays, 3-minute prep, and layperson-friendly communication aligned to published assessment focus areas.
 This page focuses on OET nursing speaking practice and role-play scenarios so you can speak with confidence on test day.

 Popular role-play scenarios